larryh12/larryh12/README.md

 ## 👋 Hi there, I'm Larry

-🐨 I'm a graduate software developer based in Queensland, Australia.
+🐨 I'm a graduate software developer based in Australia.

-🔥 I'm a dedicated engineer with hands-on experience in full-stack web development and data science.
+🔥 I'm a engineer with a passion for full-stack software development and computer science.

-📈 I'm passionate about creating innovative web applications and data-driven solutions that enhance user experience and business value.
+📈 I'm experienced in building innovative web applications and data-driven solutions that enhance user experience and drive business value.

-🛠️ I'm also an active learner, avid problem solver, and effective communicator, aspiring to deliver highly performant solutions that focus on scalability and availability.
+🛠️ I'm also a dedicated learner, avid problem solver, and effective communicator, aspiring to deliver highly performant solutions that focus on scalability and availability.

 <!--/DIV:hello-->